UPDATED June 2021

 There was a collective sharp intake of breath and then one by one these tribunes of the oppressed took it in turns to bark at me in classic "rip-her-to-shreds" mode while Rees, Hoveman and Nellist watched without uttering a word.
-"Coventry is not in the North and this just shows your total ignorance," raged John N, an NGO and SA independent who I'd previously thought was okay.
+"Coventry is not in the North and this just shows your total ignorance," raged John Nicholson, an NGO and SA independent who I'd previously thought was okay.
 Thirty or more white males asserting their power, piling on to the one woman in the room, either cheering it on or permitting it to happen — this is the level of the British left.
 Never mind Marx, a Freudian analysis of what was happening might have yielded insight into that dynamic.
-As the others joined in on this theme like a coiled spring releasing (the word "disgusting" came up a lot — thirty plus white males ranting at the one woman in the room that she's "disgusting") I looked around at the all-white male group in full fury purporting to be socialist and thought, "The accuracy of my geography is the least of your problems."
+As the others joined in on this theme like a coiled spring releasing (the word "disgusting" came up a lot — thirty plus white males ranting at the one woman in the room that she's "disgusting") I looked around at the all-white male group in full frothing fury purporting to be socialist and thought, "The accuracy of my geography is the least of your problems."

-I tried not to buckle under this unremitting hostility from my own side because there was a bigger cause to deal with, but it began to have profound negative effect on my health as well as my bank statements.
-Succumbing to bronchitis every year – twice in one year — was draining.
+I tried not to buckle under this unremitting hostility from my own side because there was a bigger cause to deal with, but it began to have profound negative effect on my health (not to mention my bank statements).
+Succumbing to bronchitis annually – twice in one year — was draining.
 As was bursting into tears when I was on my own and not understanding what on earth was going on.